 It was a successfully smooth mission for all four flights, delivering on time, and our client was reassured with consistent communication throughout the delivery to Guam International Airport.

-The lead Account Director from our U.S. Cargo Charter, Joe Lacek, who oversaw this project, emphasised, “When you are dealing with life-saving and critical infrastructure, the speed of the overall operation is imperative.
+The lead Account Director from our U.S. Cargo Charter, Joe Lacek, who oversaw this project, emphasized, “When you are dealing with life-saving and critical infrastructure, the speed of the overall operation is imperative.
 Good communication and having a charter provider with a reliable, global network saves everyone time, money, and mitigates risk”.

 When it comes to helping our customers globally with disaster recovery cargo, we have the experience to assist with the movement of supplies, materials, food, and vital resources to areas impacted by catastrophic damage.
 Delivering urgent freight via charter is something that we are well versed in.

-With a global network and 24/7 support team, we are always available to offer you a reliable service that meets your deadlines and offers bespoke solutions to suit your cargo size requirements and complex logistics.
+With a global network and 24/7 support team, we are always available to offer you a reliable service that meets your deadlines and offers custom solutions to suit your cargo size requirements and complex logistics.